 What Is the Job Demand for Forensic Scientists?

-Employment of all types of forensic science technicians is projected to grow 6 percent from 2012 to 2022, which is slower than the average for all occupations.
-Growth will depend on the area of application.
+Employment of all types of forensic science technicians is projected to grow 16 percent between 2020 and 2030, which is much faster than the average growth rate for all occupations.* Growth will depend on the area of application.
 Increased interest in the environment may drive growth in environmental forensic science.
 Still, since it's a small field to begin with, the number of new jobs will be limited.

 How Do I Get a Forensic Science Degree?